awsfundamentals-hq/.github/profile/README.md

-# AWS Fundamentals

-Welcome to the AWS Fundamentals GitHub organization!
+# Learn AWS Not Just for Certifications but for the Real-World!

-This is your go-to resource for hands-on repositories that complement our written content on AWS services and best practices.
+This is your go-to resource for hands-on that complement our written content on AWS services and best practices.

-## Overview

-Our organization provides practical examples and exercises to help you deepen your understanding of AWS.
-Each repository is designed to be a hands-on addition to our educational materials, allowing you to apply what you've learned in a real-world context.
+Each repository is designed to be a practical addition to our educational materials, allowing you to apply what you've learned in a real-world context.

 ## Repositories